What is NCHS?

 What are parents’ responsibilities at NCHS?

-We ask that parents review with their students the Student Responsibilities section of our NOVA Catholic Homeschool Policies document and ensure that their children attend class regularly and on time.
-We also ask that parents with a student needing special accommodations discuss their needs with teachers well in advance of the start of classes to see if NCHS can properly accommodate the student’s needs.
+Responsibilities section of our NOVA Catholic Homeschool Policies document and ensure that their children attend class regularly and on time.
+We also ask that parents with a student needing special accommodations discuss their needs with teachers well in advance of the

 Are parents required to stay at NCHS while their students are taking classes?